By Brian Jones, Conservation Project Coordinator, Belo sur mer, Madagascar

 Not this night however.

-My laptop’s hooked to two box speakers which belch out the unmistakable beat of the rump-shaking Kilalaky music the Menabe region of Western Madagascar is renowned for.
-The white background of our PowerPoint presentation mirrors back off of the 10m x 10m canvas sail we’ve rigged up in the middle of this fishing village as a makeshift projector screen, and illuminates the awe-struck faces of the people of Ankevo-sur-Mer, a tiny Vezo fishing village located 40 km south of the regional capital Morondava.
+My laptop’s hooked to two box speakers which belch out the unmistakable beat of the rump-shaking kilalaky music that the Menabe region of western Madagascar is renowned for.
+The white background of our PowerPoint presentation mirrors back off the 10m x 10m canvas sail we’ve rigged up in the middle of this fishing village as a makeshift projector screen, and illuminates the awe-struck faces of the people of Ankevo sur Mer, a tiny Vezo fishing village located 40 km south of the regional capital Morondava.

 There has to be a better way.

-NGO workers like myself tend to romanticise these traditional village meetings— all of the town elders sitting in a circle in the shade of a monstrous tamarind tree, discussing, debating, reflecting- the perfect forum, one would think, for important decision-making and grass-roots initiatives.
-Unfortunately, these traditional village meetings are becoming played-out-, an unintentional casualty of the plethora of previous conservation and development projects that have failed to deliver.
-People are tired.
-Another meeting?
+NGO workers like myself tend to romanticise these traditional village meetings – all of the town elders sitting in a circle in the shade of a monstrous tamarind tree, discussing, debating, reflecting – the perfect forum, one would think, for important decision-making and grassroots initiatives.
+Unfortunately, these traditional village meetings are becoming less important, an unintentional product of the plethora of previous conservation and development projects that have failed to deliver.
+People are tired… Another meeting?
 Leave it, probably not important anyway.